jupyterhub/jupyterhub/docs/source/index.rst

 Questions?
 Suggestions?
 =======================
 All questions and suggestions are welcome.
-Please feel free to use our `Jupyter mailing list <https://groups.google.com/forum/#!forum/jupyter>`_ and `Jupyter website <https://jupyter.org>`_ to contact our team.
+Please feel free to use our `Jupyter Discourse Forum <https://discourse.jupyter.org/>`_ to contact our team.

 Looking forward to hearing from you!